USF-OS/Lab-VM-Setup/README.md

 To get credit for this lab, you must:

 1. Fill in your team's CS 326 IDs above
-2. Show us that your whole team can log in to their VMs directly via an ssh alias without entering a password first.
+2. Check in your lab notebook (`username-commands.txt`) to this repo
 3. Have one of the course staff run our VM test script to verify your VM is configured correctly.
-4. Show us your lab notebook above and be prepared to explain each item in detail.